Swiss Paraplegic Research

 The Disability Policy and Implementation Research Group conducts research on the content of health and health-related policy designed to optimize participation for persons with health conditions in all areas of life, learning from the experience of spinal cord injury (SCI).
 We employ a variety of approaches and methodologies of research – both quantitative and qualitative.
 We not only research the best policy options, we also seek the most effective ways of implementing those options so that the benefits of sound research can measurably improve people’s lives.

 From 2011 to 2018 she acted as a consultant to the World Health Organization and worked in the development, piloting and worldwide implementation of the “Model Disability Survey”, a dedicated functioning and disability survey.
 She also participated in the development and implementation of the WHO Community-Based Rehabilitation (CBR) Indicators.
 From Mai 2017 to July 2018 she worked at WHO’s Disability and Rehabilitation Programme of the Department for Management of Noncommunicable Diseases, Disability, Violence and Injury Prevention, in Geneva.
-Since September 2018 she is Co-Leader of the Disability Policy and Implementation Research Group at SPF, Nottwil, as well as Coordinator of the Center for Rehabilitation in Global Health Systems, a WHO Collaborating Center located at the University of Lucerne.
+Since September 2018 she is Co-Leader of the Disability Policy and Implementation Research Group at SPF, Nottwil.
+In January 2021 she has been appointed as an assistant Professor for Rehabilitation and Healthy Ageing at the University of Lucerne (tenure track).
+She is currently co-head of the WHO Collaborating Center for Rehabilitation in Global Health Systems located at the University of Lucerne.

 Prof Jerome Bickenbach (M)